The National at the Roundhouse

 The National proved that they are an impeccable headline act and should be at the top of the bill of every major festival.
 They are so appealing because of their authenticity: strip away the lights and the showmanship, and you see a band with well-crafted songs, performed with finesse and a moving passion.
 The National are the real deal.

-For further information about The National and future events visit here.
+For further information and future events visit The National’s website here.